 Like most formal meetings, there are a few preliminaries before applications are decided.
 The chairman will make a few opening remarks to explain some of the features of the committee – particularly public speaking (see below).

 The chairman will also ask for apologies for absence, whether or not any councillor is being represented by a substitute and declarations of interest or of “lobbying” of members and will seek approval of the minutes from the previous meeting.

 To assist the chairman with the business there will be a senior planning officer, a solicitor and the Democratic Services officer.

 Routinely the chairman will announce each application in turn, ask the planning officer to present the report and recommendation, including any updates since it was written, and then invite the committee to debate the application.

 Speakers are not allowed to introduce new material – e.g. photographs or plans – which have not already been submitted to the council through the proper channels, otherwise they would not be available for all parties to consider.
-Speakers will be asked to arrive 10 to 15 minutes before the start of the meeting and wait to be invited into the remote meeting by the a Democratic Services Officer.
+Speakers will be asked to join the meeting at least 15 minutes before the start of the meeting and wait to be invited into the remote meeting by the a Democratic Services Officer.

 Roles of officers and members

 Officers are present to advise the committee on the planning merits of the proposals and the legal and procedural rules which apply.
 But the decisions are taken by the councillors – they are not bound to accept the officers’ advice or recommendations.